TREE REMOVALS ALONG THE SPRUIT

 - Dropping of leaves/seeds/flowers into a pool or gutters

-- Blocking of street lights (making the property dark)
+- Blocking of streetlights (causing the property to be dark)

 - Blocking residents’ view

-- Wants to construct an additional entrance to the resident’s property and the tree is in the way.
+- When a property owner requests to construct an additional entrance to the property and the tree is in the way

-- The tree grows into the overhead power cables, the tree blocks the reception of the residents satellites, etc.
+- Branches growing into overhead power cables, interfering with the reception of the residents’ satellites, etc.

-- Should the customer insist on the removal of the tree for any of the invalid reasons stated above or other reasons, it may be done but then the customer will be required to pay for (1) the value of the tree (as JCPZ is losing an asset) and (2) the labour costs for removing the tree.
+Should the customer proceed with the removal of the tree despite the invalid reasons stated above, the customer will be (1) fined as the tree is council property (2) fully liable to pay for the value of the tree as JCPZ is losing an asset.